FrendsPlatform/FrendsTemplates/Templates/Service Management/ServiceNow/HTTP to ServiceNow - Service Request/long-description.md

-This template process receives an HTTP POST request containing service request information in JSON format, and creates a service request into ServiceNow based on it.
+This template process receives an HTTP POST request containing service request information in JSON format, and creates a corresponding service request in ServiceNow.

 ![Template](assets/HTTP-to-ServiceNow-Service-Request.svg)